-I wish I could book in these powerful heat surges at certain times of the day.
+I wish I could reserve these powerful heat surges for certain times of the day.
 Like now.
 Our 'office' is bloody freezing.
-My hands are shaking with cold: look can I book in a half hour of extreme mad surging heat so that I can do some writing without my brain feezing.
+My hands are shaking with cold.
+Look, can I book-in a half hour of extreme mad surging heat so that I can do some writing without my brain freezing.
 Great, thanks.

-Of course my desired half hour surge happens somewhere completely different.
-In a busy shop, or as I experienced the other day in the queue to board the plane at Stansted.
+Of course, my desired half hour surge happens somewhere completely different - in a busy shop, or, as I experienced the other day, in the queue to board a plane.

 I had just put most of my clothes from my bag on my person in order to stuff my handbag into my other bag - possible tangent here to gripe about stupid Ryaniar bag thing . . . no, another time - a mega wave of heat announced itself.

 It's an odd thing, something that men, bless them, and of course women who are younger, grrrr, could not comprehend.
 In my case, I receive a slight warning, a lesser heat - you have approximately five seconds to remove all clothing down to your underwear before you expire.
 It's impossible to ignore the following heat onslaught.